These gadgets got me through the worst hurricane of my life

 The chaos started around 4:45 AM on Friday, September 27, 2024, when our power first went off.
 We awoke with a start at the distinct sound of a tree falling, followed by a house-shaking thud.
 After figuring out it wasn't a tree from our property, we had a few minutes of peace until more trees started coming down, and we knew there was no going back to sleep.

-Dawn brought about a fresh new wave of terror, knocking down more power poles, one of which leaned threateningly toward our chicken coop which, thankfully, never actually fell.
-It's still leaning and I'm hoping Duke Energy can come by to get it before things get worse.
+Dawn brought a fresh wave of terror, knocking down more power poles, one of which leaned threateningly toward the chicken coop.
+It's still leaning as I write; I hope Duke Energy can get to it before things get worse.

-What followed were just a few hours of connection to the modern world before we lost all the amenities we were used to—the power was already out, water from the faucet was slowing, and our phone connection kept going in and out.
+What followed were just a few hours of connection to the modern world before we lost all the amenities we were used to: The power was already out, water from the faucet was slowing, and the phone connection kept going in and out.
 But while I struggled to get messages through to loved ones, friends, and co-workers over the next few hours, my wife's Motorola Razr Plus 2024 held strong.

-The Motorola Razr Plus 2024 was the only phone among dozens that has been able to get a consistent signal of any kind.
+The Motorola Razr Plus 2024 was the only phone among dozens to get a consistent signal

 Neighbors came over asking us if we had cell signal, and while I tried many phones in my possession, all of them were like my neighbors' iPhones and Galaxies—none of which could get a message in or out.
-My wife was not only able to send a message to the family of an elderly neighbor to let them know he was safe but could also make a few phone calls, one of which was to my dad, who lives deeper in the mountains and actually had to climb to the top of the one where he lives just to get any sort of reception.
+My wife was not only able to send a message to the family of an elderly neighbor to let them know he was safe but could also make a few phone calls, one of which was to my dad, who lives deeper in the mountains and actually had to climb one just to get any sort of reception.

 Keeping the fun going